Kilarin/simple_dialogs/README.md

 # Simple_Dialogs for Minetest entities
 *** version 0.1 ***

+By Kilarin

 ##### This mod allows you to add dialogs for npcs and other entities, controlled by an in game text file.

-## License
-By Kilarin

-This code is licensed under the MIT License

 ![](https://i.imgur.com/ErgHNQP.png)